 You cannot simply remove or change a name once it is on a deed to real estate like you can change the beneficiary on a life insurance policy or bank account.

-As touched upon above, giving away an interest in property could disqualify you from receiving assistance from MassHealth should you require long-term care for five years.
-In addition, if you and the remaindermen were to sell the property while you're in a nursing home, the state could have a claim against your share of the proceeds for payments it has made on your behalf.
+As touched upon above, giving away an interest in property could disqualify you from receiving assistance from MassHealth, should you require long-term care within five years.
+In addition, if you and the remaindermen were to sell the property while you were in a nursing home, the state could have a claim against your share of the proceeds for payments it has made on your behalf.

 As with most planning tools, a life estate can be very useful with valuable benefits, but it is not for everyone.
 In many cases, the potential problems might easily outweigh the benefits.
-As the law in this area is complex, it’s important to talk to a lawyer who knows this area of the law well.
+As the law in this area is complex, it’s important to talk to a lawyer who knows about this in-depth.